JohnRkennes/daycare_admissions/index.md

 ---
 layout: home
 ---
-# A Guide to Designing and Understanding Centralized Daycare Systems
+# A guide to designing and understanding centralized daycare admissions

 <br>
 <br>